 Discoid eczema, also known as nummular eczema, is a skin condition where there is brown or red coin-shaped or oval areas on a person’s skin.
 These patches and spots usually appear on the hands, arms, torso, or legs.
 They can look like large patches or clusters.
 They can also range in size from 1 inch to 4 inches.
 It can tend to look like ringworm.

-Some symptoms include burning and itching that is worse at night, dryness of the skin, and open spots may develop scabs and crust over.
-If the spots become open then they are left vulnerable to infection from bacteria which can cause fever, redness, swelling, and foul-smelling discharge.
+If the spots become open, they are left vulnerable to infection from bacteria which can cause fever, redness, swelling, and foul-smelling discharge.

-Some things that may affect and cause this type of eczema include:
+Some things that may affect and/or cause this type of eczema include:

 - Prior use of topical creams such as interferon or isotretinoin.